Meowzart13/TWU/index.md

-<p> I am in the Masters of Informatics with a focus on Data Analytics program at TWU </p>
+<p> I am in the Masters of Informatics with a focus on Data Analytics program at TWU. </p>

-<p> I knew nothing about webdesign before this course </p>
+<p> I knew nothing about webdesign before this course. </p>

 <h3> I wish I could show more skills I picked up </h3>